 - Competitive prices

-- A 30-day trial period for hearing aids
+- A 45-day trial period for hearing aids

-- Hearing protection, other assisted listening devices, and batteries
+- Hearing protection, other assistive listening devices, and batteries

 Do you need to be a Kaiser Permanente member to use Hearing Center services?

 Nonmembers and members who do not have a hearing aid benefit can still purchase competitively priced hearing aids in San Francisco, Sacramento, and other Northern California communities through a Kaiser Permanente Hearing Center.
-However, they must have a current hearing test (within 6 months) and medical clearance from their primary care doctor for a hearing aid prior to purchasing a hearing aid.
+However, they must have a current hearing test (within 6 months) prior to purchasing a hearing aid.
 Kaiser Permanente members can have a Kaiser Permanente audiologist conduct a hearing test, and nonmembers should have their hearing tested by a licensed audiologist through their health care provider.

 How do members access Kaiser Permanente Hearing Center services?

-Members must have their hearing tested by a Kaiser Permanente audiologist who will produce an audiogram for each ear.
+Members must have their hearing tested by a Kaiser Permanente audiologist who will review your audiogram with you.
 Click here to learn more about hearing tests we offer.
 If a hearing aid is deemed necessary, the member can contact their local Hearing Center to schedule an appointment for a hearing aid consultation.
 The hearing test needs to be performed within 6 months of purchasing a hearing aid.
 Kaiser Permanente members have coverage for medically necessary hearing tests, and some members may have coverage for hearing aids.

 How can I find out if I have a hearing aid benefit?